ttaubert/octoblog/source/_posts/2016-07-26-the-evolution-of-signatures-in-tls.markdown

 h = Hash(ClientHello.random + ServerHello.random + ServerParams)
 ```

-The `ServerParams` is the important data to be signed, the
+The `ServerParams` is the actual data to be signed, the `*Hello.random` values
-`*Hello.random` values are prepended to prevent replay attacks.
-If you wondered,
+are prepended to prevent replay attacks.
+If you wondered, that is also the
-that is also the reason why TLS 1.3 puts a [downgrade sentinel](https://tlswg.github.io/tls13-spec/#server-hello)
+reason why TLS 1.3 puts a [downgrade sentinel](https://tlswg.github.io/tls13-spec/#server-hello)
 at the end of `ServerHello.random` for clients to check.

 The [ServerKeyExchange message](https://tools.ietf.org/html/rfc2246#section-7.4.3)